Hrishavvv/OpenMusic/README.md

-# Minimal Music - Music Streaming App
+# OpenMusic - Music Streaming App

 A minimalistic music streaming application built with modern web technologies.
 Search and stream your favorite songs with a clean, beautiful interface.